kwasniew/hyperbook/manuscript/ch3.md

 [Snowpack](https://www.snowpack.dev/) is a tool to translate selected ```node_modules``` into browser friendly bundles at dependency installation time.
 It puts all dependencies as single file bundles in a predictable location called ```web_modules```.
-It also has experimental support for deep imports so all transitive dependencies are resolved as a single browser-friendly file.
+It also has experimental support for deep imports so all transitive dependencies are resolved as single browser-friendly files.
 Deep imports work for libraries using ```require``` and [Node.js ESM modules](https://nodejs.org/api/esm.html).
-The latter means your dependency needs to use ```.js``` extension in import statements.
+The latter means your dependency needs to use ```.js``` extension in the import statements.
 In essence Snowpack makes bundling JS optional at development time.

 Update **package.json** with this ```snowpack``` setup: